huntergps/handbook-docs/Fuse/04 - Layout.md

 You can combine @(Alignment) and other layout properties with `Width` and `Height`, which will set the size of the @(Element) in the desired @(Units:Unit).

 ### $(Margin) and $(Padding)
-Each element can specify the amount of space between it and its parent or surrounding elements by using its @(Margin) property.
+Each element can specify the amount of space between it and its parent or surrounding siblings by using its @(Margin) property.

 Each element can also specify how much space should be between its borders and any element inside it by using the @(Padding) property.